georgeball95/georgeball95.github.io/_posts/2022-01-26-match-summary-data-viz.md

 tags: ["data viz, football"]
 ---

 A popular use of football statistics online is presenting a player's match totals for various metrics present in a list.
-E.g. Jamie Vardy vs Liverpool: 3 shots, 5 dribbles, 8 tackles etc.
+E.g. "Jamie Vardy vs Liverpool: 3 shots, 5 dribbles, 8 tackles"

 When I see this sort of thing, I can't help thinking "so what?"
 Is five dribbles a lot?
 What does that player normally do?
 How does that compare to his teammates and the rest of the league?
 In other words, more context is needed.
 The below data viz is an effort to give context to these lists of statistics.